franky47/blog/drafts/cargo-docker-and-time.md

 ## Cargo and `mtime`

-As it turns out, Cargo does not use a hash-based mechanism to check for modified source files, but keeps track of file modification times instead.
+Cargo does not use a hash-based mechanism to check for modified source files, but keeps track of file modification times instead.
 This is noted in issues [#6529](https://github.com/rust-lang/cargo/issues/6529) and [#2426](https://github.com/rust-lang/cargo/issues/2426).